multimikael/regexrand/README.md

 * `re` is a given `syntax.Regexp` regular expression.
 This can be created using `syntax.Parse`.
 * `moreLimit` is an `int` that determines the limit of "or more" operators.
 Using "or more" operator will generate a random integer between a minimum value and `moreLimit`.

+### Notes
+* Any character operators only uses ASCII 32 to 126.
+Same applies for *not* char class operators.
+* End of text does not contain EOF, it just stops the futher writing to the builder.
+* No Match operator and Word Boundary is unsupported.

 ### Example
 Here is a simple example of regexrand.
 This will print a string with a lowercase character and 1 or more (up to 10) digits between 1 and 9.
 ```go